joshpeterson/summa/book/first_part/treatise_on_the_most_holy_trinity/the_divine_persons/prologue.md

 (2) The comparison of person to essence, subsistence, and hypostasis.
 (3) Whether the name of person is becoming to God?
 (4) What does it signify in Him?

-* Whether "Person" Is The Same As Hypostasis, Subsistence, And Essence?
-* Whether The Word "Person" Should Be Said Of God?
-* Whether This Word "Person" Signifies Relation?